Jeremy Pena Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.94).
+- The Yankees' 3.91 team ERA ranks 10th across all league pitching staffs.

-- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (135 total, 1.2 per game).
+- Yankees pitchers combine to give up 136 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Cortes gets the start for the Yankees, his 12th of the season.
-He is 5-2 with a 5.16 ERA and 59 strikeouts through 59 1/3 innings pitched.
+- The Yankees will send Rodon (1-4) to make his sixth start of the season.
+He is 1-4 with a 6.29 ERA and 20 strikeouts through 24 1/3 innings pitched.

-- His last time out came on Wednesday, May 31 against the Seattle Mariners, when the left-hander went five innings, surrendering two earned runs while giving up five hits.
+- The left-hander last pitched on Tuesday against the Tampa Bay Rays, when he threw four innings, allowing four earned runs while giving up four hits.

-- The 28-year-old has put up an ERA of 5.16, with 8.9 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .253 batting average against him.
+- The 30-year-old has put up an ERA of 6.29, with 7.4 strikeouts per nine innings, in five games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.